-Download MeV Summer School brochure here - Brochure
+Download MeV Summer School brochure here - Coming soon.

-Within the scope of the 10-day school, the following topics will be addressed in an integrated fashion:
+The 2016 central theme is addressing nuclear fuel and structural materials challenges for current and future fuel cycle technologies.
+Within the scope of the two week school, the following topics will be addressed in an integrated fashion:

 - Fundamentals of radiation damage and degradation in nuclear fuels and materials;